CNC Miller

 The Company

 At Chirton Engineering they design, manufacture, and services bespoke equipment, vessels, precision components and remote handling systems alongside providing specialist engineering services in the Nuclear, Defence, Oil & Gas, Motorsport, Pharmaceutical and Renewable industries.
-They have over 120 years of experience and provide industry leading services to our portfolio of long-standing customers.
+They have over 120 years of experience and provide industry leading services to their portfolio of long-standing customers.

 Location

-• North Shields, NE29 7SW
+• Chirton Engineering, North Shields, NE29 7SW

 Hours of Work & Pay & Benefits